UEBMGEXT - BA Business Management (Extended Degree)

 Arrangements for promoting reflective learning and personal development

-Reflective learning is embedded throughout the Business Management curriculum.
-Students will be exposed to the concept of reflective learning at Level 4 and will be able to practice and develop the skills necessary to be an effective reflective practitioner.
+PDP and Reflective learning are embedded throughout the curriculum of the BA (Hons) Business Management course.
+Students are exposed to the concept of reflective learning at Level 4 and are able to practice and develop the skills necessary to be a effective reflective practitioner.
 Reflective learning and personal development planning is central to the students’ academic and career development.
 Reflective learning is linked to assessment throughout the curriculum and students will have the opportunity for formative feedback to guide them in the development of this key skill.
 Students’ experiential learning will be encouraged throughout and action learning will be developed once confidence is boosted and students are fully aware of their learning environment.

 The course includes a number of business management related activities during the academic year as well as number of career oriented workshops which help students to identify and develop key employability skills.
 Presentations by industry experts will be included and students will be able to participate in workshops designed around identified self-development issues.

-At Level 5 students will participate in a Venture Fair where they will present their ideas to a variety of business people including those from London Metropolitan’s business incubator, the Accelerator.
-All these initiatives are linked to improving the students’ employability prospects and their transferable skills.
+At all levels students can present their ideas to a variety of business people including those from London Metropolitan’s business incubator, the Accelerator.
+These initiatives are linked to improving the students’ employability prospects and their transferable skills.

 After successfully completing the foundation year, you can choose to complete your degree from one of the following options: